PseudoLang-Software-Foundation/Pseudolang/Pseudolang.md

 DISPLAY(matrix[1][1]) COMMENT Should be 1
 ```

-Multi-dimensional arrays (also called matrices or N-D arrays) can be created and manipulated using nested lists.All list operations (LENGTH, APPEND, REMOVE, etc.) can be applied to any dimension of the array.
+Multi-dimensional arrays (also called matrices or N-D arrays) can be created and manipulated using nested lists.
+All list operations (LENGTH, APPEND, REMOVE, etc.) can be applied to any dimension of the array.

 ```psl
 PROCEDURE procName(a, b)